mokronos/MA_SebastianHirt/notes.md

         - would work, with "range" set to word
     - using full data representations, but just take text in the order given by the algorithm.
 Its the same order the direct string methods have, but I'm carrying more information.

+- [ ] write section for TER/CER and MOS
+    - need to flesh out and add sources
+    - add other common metrics (mentioned in the task as well)

 - [ ] check which for what images/compressions the correlation is high
     - need to color code the figures to differentiate between the different images, compressions and qualities
     - need to custom colorcode probably, or check seaborn library, works well with pandas